nebulaeonline/nebulae-rs/dev_journal.md

 [Go back to main readme](https://github.com/nebulaeonline/nebulae-rs)

+2024-01-06 Update:

+Went on several fool's errands, just got back.

+Kernel doesn't do much of anything.
+Allocator is slowly rounding into a workable prototype.
+Arm work is at a standstill.

+Only building & running on x64.

+Slow going.

 2023-12-22 Update:

 I think I mostly have paging back on track.
 There's a few lingering bugs.
 As soon as that is done I'm switching over to arm.